terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

-suffix | true | Boolean to enable suffix name with -firenet enable_segmentation | false | Switch to true to enable transit segmentation insane_instance_size | Standard_D3_v2 | Instance size used when insane mode is enabled.
+suffix | true | Boolean to enable suffix name with -firenet enable_segmentation | false | Switch to true to enable transit segmentation insane_instance_size | Standard_D3_v2 | Instance size used when insane mode is enabled. enable_egress_transit_firenet | false | Switch to true to enable egress on the transit firenet.

 ### Outputs
 This module will return the following objects: